-Dr. Pruitt examines many professional and amateur cyclists.
-I have gone with dozens of different clients for bike fits with Dr. Pruitt.
+Pruitt examines many professional and amateur cyclists.
+I have gone with dozens of different clients for bike fits with Pruitt at the Boulder Center for Sports Medicine.

-Pruitt begins each session by interviewing and examing the athlete:
+Pruitt begins each session by interviewing and examining the athlete:

 - Why are you here?
 Are you having pain when you ride?
 Yeswhat kind of pain?